Stole Quarter of a Million from his Customers!

 Taxi drivers in the Czech capital are well known for their insolence.
 But the man caught by Prague police in early August 2011 was more than that.
 For many months he had kept stealing credit cards from his customers, and over several months he cashed almost a quarter of a million crowns.

-At night he chose customers who were heavily drunk.
-After the ride he offered that they could pay by credit card.
-He kept their cards and returned other, usually non-functional, ones.
+At night he chose heavily drunk customers.
+After the ride, he offered that they could pay by credit card.
+He kept their cards and returned other, usually non-functional ones.
 Since the people were drunk, they did not notice the change.

-When they arrested the mischievous taxi driver, they were really surprised.
-Not only had he stolen money from credit cards, he had even operated the taxi without a licence and without a driving licence too!
+When they arrested the mischievous taxi driver, they were shocked.
+Not only had he stolen money from credit cards, but he had also even operated the taxi without a licence and without a driving licence too!
 The police had taken his driving license in January for driving under the influence of drugs.